LightBulbfromSpace/rock-paper-scissors-webapp/README.md

 # "Rock, Paper & Scissors" Web application

-Similar to https://github.com/LightBulbfromSpace/rock-paper-scissors-console-game, but written in Web app format.
+Similar to https://github.com/LightBulbfromSpace/rock-paper-scissors-console-game, but written in the Web app format.